viljuska/viljuska/README.md

 ## About me

-In 2017, I started learning the basics of HTML, CSS and JS in a course at the IT Academy that lasted a year.
+<p>In 2017, I started learning the basics of HTML, CSS and JS in a course at the IT Academy that lasted a year.
 After completing the course, I found a job as a Front end web developer.
 I still work in that position today.
-I mainly work on wordpress custom themes, integration with woocommerce, static sites.
+I mainly work on wordpress custom themes, integration with woocommerce, static sites.</p>
-Outside of work, I improve every day, research new technologies, currently study React, Gutenberg blocks.
+<p>Outside of work, I improve every day, research new technologies, currently study React, Gutenberg blocks.</p>

 ## Technologies and frameworks that I use